-It was therefore proposed in \cite{Won10,Won11,Won14} that a quark and an antiquark in a $q\bar q$ system interacting with the QED interaction may lead to new open string bound states (QED-meson states) with a mass of many tens of MeV.
-These QED mesons may be produced simultaneously with the QCD mesons in the string fragmentation process in high-energy collisions \cite{Chl84,Bot91,Ban93,Bel97,Bel02,DEL06,DEL08,Per09,DEL10}, and the excess $e^+e^-$ pairs may arise from the decays of these QED mesons.
-By using the method of bosonization \cite{Col75,Col76,Hal75,Cas74,Kog74a,Kog74b,Kog75c,Wit84,Ell92,Fri93,Won95,Hos98,Abd01,Nag09,Kov11}, the mass of the $I(J^\pi)$=0(0$^-)$ isoscalar QED meson was predicted to be 17.9$\pm$1.8 MeV and the mass of the isovector $(I(J^\pi)$=1($0^-), I_3$=0) QED meson to be 36.4$\pm$3.8 MeV \cite{Won20}.
-These state masses match those of the X17 particle, the E38 particle, and the possible parent particles of the anomalous soft photons, indicating that these anomalous particles are consistent with their description as confined composite $q\bar q$ systems interacting in QED interactions.
+It was therefore proposed in \cite{Won10,Won11,Won14,Won20} that QED excitations of quarks may lead to confined, open-string QED mesons with masses of many tens of MeV.
+These QED mesons may be produced simultaneously along with the QCD mesons when the quark system is excited in high-energy collisions \cite{Chl84,Bot91,Ban93,Bel97,Bel02,DEL06,DEL08,Per09,DEL10}, and the excess $e^+e^-$ pairs may arise from the decays of these QED mesons.
+By examining both the QCD string and the QED string excitations, using the method of bosonization \cite{Col75,Col76,Hal75,Cas74,Wit84,Fri93,Won95,Hos98,Abd01,Nag09} and extrapolating from the QCD string excitations to the QED string excitations, the mass of the $I(J^\pi)$=0(0$^-)$ isoscalar QED meson was predicted to be 17.9$\pm$1.8 MeV and the mass of the isovector $(I(J^\pi)$=1($0^-), I_3$=0) QED meson to be 36.4$\pm$3.8 MeV \cite{Won20}.
+These QED meson masses match those of the X17 particle, the E38 particle, and the possible parent particles of the anomalous soft photons, indicating that these anomalous particles are consistent with their description as QED excitations of the quark vacuum.

-The above experimental observations and theoretical interpretation of the anomalous particles raise many important questions concerning quarks in QCD and QED interactions.
-Can quarks interact in QED interactions alone?
-If so, how do a quark and an antiquark interact in QED interactions?
-What are the observable consequences that can be tested by experiments?